schwaberdoodles/chef-cookbooks/README.md

 [java] by [Opscode](https://github.com/opscode/cookbooks)

-For more information and customized Cookbook development for Data Center Automation around UCS and more, talk to us via consulting@velankani.net
+For more information and customized Cookbook development for Data Center Automation, talk to us via consulting@velankani.net